DinisCruz/Book_Practical_Git/manuscript/Fixing-bug-in-TBot-user-editor-via-Git-merge-of-fix-developed-on-another-repo-branch.md

 ![](images/fixing-bug-tbot-11.png)

-My final step is to push the HotFix branch into the live server:
+My final step was to push the HotFix branch into the live server:

 ![](images/fixing-bug-tbot-12.png)